revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

-51. Can we use `inner join` without `on` condition?
+51. Can we use `inner join` without the `on` condition?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>

-> Yes, we can use the `inner join` without `on` condition in SQL as it is optional condition in inner join or join.
-If used without on condition it will generate the same output as `cross join`.
+> Yes, we can use the `inner join` without `on` condition in SQL as it is an optional condition in the inner join or joins.
+If used without one condition, it will generate the same output as `cross join`.

 </details>

 ---

-52. Is it possible to make a `cross join` works as an `inner join` in SQL
+52. Is it possible to make a `cross join` work as an `inner join` in SQL.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)